Brewers vs. Giants Player Props Betting Odds

 Yelich Stats

-- Yelich has recorded 45 hits with six doubles, seven home runs and 18 walks.
-He has driven in 24 runs with 10 stolen bases.
+- Yelich has seven doubles, seven home runs, 19 walks and 24 RBI (46 total hits).
+He has stolen 10 bases.

-- Yelich has picked up at least one hit in five straight games.
-In his last five games he is hitting .316 with two doubles, a walk and an RBI.
+- Yelich will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is hitting .306 with three doubles, three home runs, three walks and six RBI.

 Yelich Recent Games